offGustavo/md-agenda.nvim/README.md

 ## Agenda Item Structure

-**This plugin only considers markdown headers starting with these strings as agenda items:**
+**By default, this plugin only considers markdown headers starting with these strings as agenda items:**

 | Type | Description |
 | - | - |